tclahr/uac-docs/docs/index.md

 **--debug**

 Enable debug mode.
 This will result in more details as to what UAC is doing in the background as it runs.
 The messages will be stored in the ```uac.log.stderr``` file.
+The uac-data.tmp directory created in the destination directory will not be removed.
+This is the location where temporary and debugging data is stored during execution.

 ### Other Arguments